 Florida Boat Transport

-- When transporting a oversize boat in Florida the general operating hours are from a half an hour after sunrise to a half an hour before sunset, Monday through Friday.
+- Boat haulers in Florida when transporting an oversize boat in Florida the general operating hours are from a half an hour after sunrise to a half an hour before sunset, Monday through Friday.
 Saturday you can move a boat till noon with a proper permit.

 **This information is being provided as a helpful guide to assist you in the transport of your vessel.
 Some of the information may have changed or been updated, so check local and state regulations to ensure accuracy.
 For your convenience we have listed a website for additional information.